25 top facts about birds

 (Karelj / Wiki; PD)

-Place feeders in the open, away from shrubs and other hiding places.
+Are cats poaching at your bird feeders?
+If so, place feeders in the open, away from shrubs and other hiding places.
 You can also try putting a wide circle of short wire fencing around feeders.
-That works well, even when feeders are near shrubs: By placing the fencing just in front of the shrubs, cats may hide, but must jump over the fence to get at the birds, which rustles the foliage and alerts them.
+That works well, even when they’re located near shrubs: by placing the fencing just in front of the shrubs, cats may hide, but they must jump over the fence, which rustles the foliage and alerts the birds.

 Cat lying in leaves and blending in